Ma and Pa

-Lyrical Content
+Lyrical content

 The song's upbeat ska-based melody stands in direct contrast to its stark lyrical content which relates the story of a married couple's divorce difficulties as they fight for custody over their daughter.
 The song's lyrics are narrated by singer Angelo Moore from the point of view of an older brother in the troubled family who witnesses his sister's difficult position in the parents' fierce legal battle.
 The lyrics lament the girl's feelings at being caught in the middle of the divorce and berates the insensitive parents for not noticing her feelings.
-The chorus repeats the line "Hey Ma and Pa/What the hell is wrong with ya'll."
-In a refrain which occasionally follows the main chorus, Angelo Moore sings the line "Why don't ya'll get your shit/together" by coughing instead of saying the word "shit", effectively self-censoring the song's strongest profanity.
+The chorus repeats the line "Hey Ma and Pa/What the hell is wrong with y'all."
+In a refrain which occasionally follows the main chorus, Angelo Moore sings the line "Why don't y'all get your shit/together" by coughing instead of saying the word "shit", effectively self-censoring the song's strongest profanity.